 Rule-based 3D rendering.
 One of the strengths of 3D view in QGIS is how easy one can configure 3D renderers for vector layers.
-However currently it is only possible to define one 3D renderer for a layer, so all features get the same appearance.
-We would like to add rule-based rendering also for 3D just like there is already support for rule-based 2D rendering and labeling.
+However currently it is only possible to define one 3D renderer per layer meaning all features appear the same.
+We would like to add rule-based rendering for 3D just like there is already support for rule-based 2D rendering and labelling.
 This will make it much easier to apply more complex styling in 3D without having to duplicate vector layers and apply filters.

 Global terrain coverage.
 While it is possible to use any raster layer as a digital elevation model (for generating the terrain in the 3D view), it would be more convenient to have easy access to at least one existing online terrain tile provider.
 This would make it much quicker / easier to create 3D scenes without needing to download and prepare DEMs manually.